kadena-community/kadena.js/packages/apps/docs/src/docs/deploy/chainweb/chainweb-get-started.md

 # Get started as a Chainweb node operator

-Computers that run the Chainweb consensus protocol—by installing and managing the `chainweb-node` software—provide the resources that power the Kadena public blockchain network.
+Computers that run the Chainweb consensus protocol—by installing and managing the `chainweb-node` software—provide the resources that power the Kadena public blockchain network by participating in consensus and validating transactions to produce blocks.

 By installing and running `chainweb-node` and connecting to the Kadena testnet or mainnet network, you can extend the peer-to-peer communication infrastructure and have direct access to the blockchain state.
 You can help to improve the security and scalability of the network just by participating.
 You can also earn rewards if you choose to add resources to calculate proof-of-work solutions to validate transactions as a miner.